elmbridge/curriculum/Choose Your Own Emoji.md

 ### <input type="checkbox"> Step 2

 There's one more part of the UI that we have to render — we have to display the currently selected key as selected.
 If we give the specified emoji `.key-selector` a class of `.is-selected`, it will display with a blue background.
-For now, we'll hardcode the selected key to `Model.defaultKey`.
+For now, we'll hard code the selected key to `Model.defaultKey`.

 When you have to conditionally attach classes to an HTML element in Elm, the `Html.Attributes.classList` function is helpful in simplifying the code.
 The function consumes a list of tuples, with each tuple containing a string (representing a class) and a boolean (describing whether the class should be attached to the element).
 The code for rendering the `.key-selector` element might look something like this: